 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families has a role to play.
 In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child centered.
-This means that they should consider, at all times, what is in the best interests of the child (KCSIE Sept 2023)
+This means that they should consider, at all times, what is in the best interests of the child (KCSIE Sept 2023 and Working Together to Safeguard Children 2023)